Mastering How to Change Password on iPhone Securely

 How to Change iPhone Screen Password When Forgotten

 When you find yourself staring at that “iPhone is disabled” message, panic often sets in.
 Don’t worry—several effective methods can help you change iPhone passcode even when you can’t remember the original one.
 The approach you choose will depend on your specific situation and what preparation you’ve done beforehand.
+Remember, if you enter the wrong passcode six times in a row, you might be locked out, necessitating a full reset.

 Using iMyFone LockWiper to Change iPhone Passcode